CommonsBuild/tec-rewards/distribution_rounds/round-7/README.md

-💸 Rewards Round Parameters – Rewards Round 2
+💸 Rewards Round Parameters – Rewards Round 7

-# August 2021
+# January 2022

 Total amount of TEC to distribute this round: **4154**